d12frosted/elpa-mirror/stable-melpa/inhibit-mouse-readme.txt

-Instead of modifying the keymap of its own mode (as the disable-mouse package does), enabling inhibit-mouse-mode only modifies input-decode-map to disable mouse events, making it simpler and faster.
+Instead of modifying the keymap of its own mode (as the disable-mouse package does), enabling inhibit-mouse-mode only modifies input-decode-map to disable mouse events, making it more efficient and faster than disable-mouse.

 Additionally, the inhibit-mouse package allows for the restoration of mouse input when inhibit-mouse-mode is disabled.